Back to Blog

 Schedule OFC + Visa Interview

 Book your OFC appointment (biometrics) first, then your visa interview.
 OFC must be before the interview date.
+Since September 2025, all F1 applicants must attend an in-person interview — interview waivers (Dropbox) have been eliminated entirely.

 6